abelsiqueira/julia-tutorial-at-nlesc/index.md

   - When should I use Julia instead of Python?
   - When should I use Python instead of Julia?
   - Can I use Rest API to talk with other applications?

+- Left out/maybe if there's more time
+  - GPU computing